-You should have an honours degree at 2.2 and above.
-However, applicants with non-standard entry requirements are considered on an individual basis.
+You should have an honours degree at 2.2 and above and be working in a practice setting.
+Applicants with non-standard entry requirements are considered on an individual basis.

 Months of entry

-- facilitate the acquisition of substantial knowledge and skills appropriate to postgraduate study and the integration of the advanced knowledge and skills related to autism practice
+· facilitate your acquisition of substantial knowledge and skills appropriate to postgraduate study and integrates your advanced knowledge and skills related to autism practice

-- develop the skills and attitudes necessary to promote evidence-based practice and research in the area of autism practice
+· develop the skills and attitudes necessary for you to promote evidence-based practice and research in autism practice

-- develop a critical understanding of the necessary research methodologies to locate and critically appraise research in order to advance practice when working with people with autism spectrum conditions
+· develop your critical understanding of the necessary research methodologies to locate and critically appraise research to advance practice when working with people with autism spectrum conditions

-- foster a commitment to lifelong learning, and an inquisitive approach to practice.
+· foster your commitment to lifelong learning and encourages an inquisitive approach to practice.

 What you study

-The programme enables students to focus on the person-centred support of service users and apply supportive interventions and strategies in ways that build upon previous study and employment/practice experiences.
-Students are prepared to conduct research that is linked to the field of autism practice and to advance their knowledge and understanding of autism spectrum conditions, enabling them to develop their knowledge of the discipline of specialist autism practice.
-Students are enabled to apply theories and constructs related to autism in a workplace setting in order to make sense of complex situations and enhance their skills development through action or problem-based projects and practical experience.
+You focus on the person-centred support of service users and apply supportive interventions and strategies in ways that build upon your previous study and employment/practice experiences.
+You are prepared to conduct research linked to the field of autism practice to advance your knowledge and understanding of autism spectrum conditions, enabling you to develop your knowledge of specialist autism practice.
+You are also enable to apply theories and constructs related to autism in a workplace setting to make sense of complex situations and enhance your skills development through action or problem-based projects and practical experience.

-The programme facilitates the development of leading change and service improvement, developing services to meet diverse needs of people with autism underpinned by a sound ethical framework.
+The course is underpinned by a sound ethical framework and facilitates the development of leading change and service improvement, developing services to meet diverse needs of people with autism.

-You are required to work in a practice setting for this programme.Career opportunities
+You must work in a practice setting for this programme within your own area of employment.

-Career opportunities includes a range of services in health and social care settings where individuals with autism require support.
+Career opportunities include a range of services in health and social care settings where individuals with autism require support.